November Is Devoted To The Souls In Purgatory | Mark Your Calendar!

 Did you know that each month has a traditional Catholic devotion?
 This year, let’s focus on each devotion month-by-month to grow in our faith and traditions!
 Make yourself notes, write it on your calendar, and pray a specific prayer each day of the month to remember.
 You could use a prayer already associated with the devotion or pray a personal one.

 Look at your bulletin’s Mass list.
 Most churches put names next to the Mass.
-Those people are in need of prayers and most of the time parishes pray for people who have passed on.
-Whereas canonized saints we know are in Heaven, we make sure to do all we can for others who have passed, especially those in most need, by praying that they, too, are in Heaven.
+Those people need prayers, and most of the time, parishes pray for people who have passed on.
+Whereas canonized saints we know are in Heaven, we do all we can for others who have passed, especially those in most need, by praying that they, too, are in Heaven.

 The afterlife doesn’t necessarily have a sense of time, so when someone speaks in manners of time, it’s just us finite humans attempting to understand the afterlife.
 We should prepare ourselves to be rid of all sin as soon as possible through prayer, the sacraments given by God, and constant conversion.
 That way, we can enjoy the Kingdom of Heaven where we all belong “sooner”—so to speak.